Scenerainc/MJPEGazer/docs/DEVELOPMENT.md

 ### Other Notes

-As OpenCV is not threadsafe (should be, yet doesn't handle it well when multiple calls are being made to it at the same time) and I don't want to increase the complexity of the project, I have limited the capabilities to 1 viewer per instance, if 2 (or more) try to view at the same time, the 2nd will have to wait until the first disconnects
+1. as OpenCV is not threadsafe (should be, yet doesn't handle it well when multiple `read()` callss are being made to the same object) and I don't want to increase the complexity of the project, I have limited the capabilities to 1 viewer per instance. if 2 (or more) try to view at the same time, the 2nd will have to wait until the first disconnects
+  > This limitation only goes for the default implementation, the example at [Basic Usage](#basic-usage) does not suffer this limitation as a `Capture` and `MJPEGFrames` object is create per call to the method.